The Holy Seed

 Isaiah was no different.
 He saw God’s glory and cried out, “Woe is me!
 I am lost, for I am a man of unclean lips.”
 He recognized his unworthiness, just like people throughout church history, whose spiritual awakenings began with repentance.

 Richard Foster once said, “A live coal is a fire because it is associated with fire, but it still remains wood.”
 God doesn’t erase who we are.
 Instead, He reshapes us, making us new without taking away our individuality.
+Isaiah was transformed.

 Comments